chrisalbon/mlai/content/blog/aisle_seat_probabilities.md

-Title: The Probability An Economy Seat Is An Aisle?
+Title: What Is The Probability An Economy Class Seat Is An Aisle Seat?
 Slug: aisle_seat_probabilities
-Summary: The Probability An Economy Seat Is An Aisle?
+Summary: What Is The Probability An Economy Class Seat Is An Aisle Seat?
 Date: 2016-05-01 12:00
 Category: Blog
 Tags: